nucleome/docs/source/design.rst

 Nucleome Browser adopts the concept of modular design in its architecture.
 First, we created a series of composable, configurable, and communicable web components (i.e., customized HTML elements) to visualize and explore different types of data.
 Each web component is built to handle a specific type of data (e.g., genomic data, 3D genome structures, or imaging data).
-Next, we standardized different web components into web-containers (web panels) with the same interface such that these different web components can **communicate** with each other.
+Next, we standardized different web components into web containers (web panels) with the same interface such that these different web components can **communicate** with each other.
 Therefore, users can combine multiple components/panels into tabs of the web browser in a flexible and user-friendly manner.
-Currently, two types of the messages triggered by a user can transmit bidirectionaly across web components,  including 1) current viewed genomic regions; 2) highlighted genomic regions.
+Currently, two types of messages triggered by a user can transmit bidirectionally across web components,  including 1) current viewed genomic regions; 2) highlighted genomic regions.
 Furthermore, Nucleome Browser supports messages dispatching between web panels in the same web tab, across web tabs in the same domain, or even across web tabs in different domains (e.g., the UCSC Genome Browser).
 This versatile and powerful feature is achieved through a hierarchical ``event-driven communication`` protocol.
 To summarize, the Nucleome Browser is the first web-based platform that supports interactively browsing multi-modal.